justin-ho/security-tools/README.md

 ## stego

 ### office-steg.py
-A tool to embed files in an office xml file (files that end in x, eg .docx, .pptx, .xlsx, etc.).
+A tool to embed files in an office xml file at the longest path within the file (files that end in x, eg .docx, .pptx, .xlsx, etc.).

 options: